No Time? My pick for the best curling iron for thick hair is the Hot Tools Professional 24k Gold Curling Iron.

 Wands come in either cylindrical or conical shape, which is just a tapered barrel that’s wider on one end.
 This leaves your curl larger up top and skinny at the bottom.

-If you’ve never used a curling iron or wand before, it’s always a good idea to practice curling with a cool iron first.
+If you’ve never used a curling iron or wand before, it’s always a good idea to practice curling your hair with a cool iron first.
 You can also wear gloves to protect your fingers from burns if you’re not comfortable working with hot appliances.
 Some wands come with a heat glove included.

 Aside from the main components, there are a few other factors that make up the best curling iron for thick hair.
 These include: